riccardozambito/nodemailer/README.md

 }
 ```

 To send emails with your Google account assign real values to `guser` and `refreshToken`.
 Then put downloaded **credential JSON** into [../server/service/mailer](https://github.com/riccardozambito/nodemailer/tree/master/src/server/service/mailer).
+Rename the JSON to **credentials.json**.

 If you want to use a SMTP service leave blank `guser` and assign values to `smtpServer`, `smtpUser` and `smtpPass`.